-Coffee, the delicious energy-boosting drink enjoyed daily by millions across the globe.
+Coffee is a delicious energy-boosting drink enjoyed daily by millions across the globe.
 Coffee comes in a bunch of different flavors and forms to suit everyone’s taste and caffeine requirements.

 However, when you’re drinking coffee, are you also unknowingly drinking acid?